cabol/nebulex_examples/partitioned_cache/README.md

 $ mix deps.get
 ```

-We are going to create a three nodes cluster, so let's open three Elixir consoles,
+We are going to create a three nodes cluster, so let's open three Elixir
+consoles.

 Node 1:

 ```